 There were some anomalies with this keyboard due to its UK layout.
 Compiling the Arduino code with the UK keyboard selection allowed most of the keys to function properly.
 The exception was the "#" key and the "\" key.
 When a KEY_BACKSLASH is sent from the Teensy to the host, it produces a # so the backslash was placed in the matrix where the # should be.
-There was no easy way to produce a backslash so the code was modified to watch for a backslash key press and then send a sequence of keys.
-Alt code 92 was used to send a \ to a Windows PC but Alt codes do not work in Linux.
-A separate version of Teensy software was created that uses Unicode 5c to send a \.
-Using Alt codes and Unicodes are not very pretty but it gets the job done.
+There was no easy way to produce a backslash so the code was modified to watch for a backslash key press and then send a sequence of keys that gives an Alt 92.
+Using Alt codes is not very pretty but it gets the job done.